 The opening statement is the first opportunity that your Massachusetts OUI lawyer has to address the jury and to deliver your theory of defense to the jury.
 This an opportunity for your lawyer to provide a theory as to why you were not under the influence, to explain any erratic driving, to undermine the reliability of the field sobriety tests and to raise questions as to the reliability of the officer’s opinion that you were drunk.

-Recent studies regarding how jury’s decide cases indicate that in many cases the jurors will begin to form their opinion after the opening statement.
-The opening statement is critical opportunity to begin to persuade the jury.
+Recent studies regarding how juries decide cases indicate that, in many cases, the jurors will begin to form their opinion of the case after the opening statement.
+The opening statement is a critical opportunity to begin to persuade the jury.
 In preparing your case for trial, the opening statement generally consumes a substantial portion of my trial preparation.

 An opening statement is more difficult to craft for a Massachusetts criminal lawyer because it is based on what the attorney believes the evidence will show.
 Accordingly, there are many strategic choices that have to be made in preparing the statement:

-Is the defendant going to testify; this is a major consideration in crafting an opening statement because if the defendant is not going to testify the opening has to be based on the testimony that the police officer will provide.
-In most cases, it is preferable that the defendant not testify.
+- Is the defendant going to testify?
+This is a major consideration in crafting an opening statement because if the defendant is not going to testify the opening has to be based on the testimony that the police officer will provide.
+In most cases, it is preferable that the defendant does not testify.